quochuynh2412/mentscape/mentscape-app/README.md

 ### III.
 Reference:
 1. Media:
-- All photos for illustration were taken from: https://stock.adobe.com/ and https://www.freepik.com/
+- Photos for illustration were taken from: https://stock.adobe.com/ and https://www.freepik.com/
 2. Technical:
 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 - "React-bootstrap" library is used to style components (https://react-bootstrap.github.io/)
 - "Firebase" is used for backend development and hosting website (https://firebase.google.com/)

-### Code for paper plane animation:
+### Paper plane animation:
 * Title: Paper plane animation
 * Author: CodeFree
 * Date: 21 December 2022